Welcome to the Sojourner Truth Trail, which offers a glimpse into the life of this remarkable woman, mother, abolitionist, and suffragette.

 Isabella the Mother

-While at the Van Wagenens, Isabella learned that Peter, her 5-year-old son, had been sold illegally by Dumont to an Alabama slaveholder.
-This was a common tactic of New York slave owners—selling enslaved children out of state before emancipation freed them.
+While at the Van Wagenens, Isabella learned that Peter, her five-year-old son, had been sold illegally by Dumont to an Alabama slaveholder.
+This was a common tactic of New York slave owners — selling enslaved children out of state before emancipation freed them.

 Sojourner the Abolitionist